 In the early 2020s, engineers advanced the art of gaming projectors to whole new levels.
 No longer bound by annoying input lag, ghosting, or any such annoyances, new gaming projectors arose to the forefront.
 Gaming on a 100” screen with the same speed and accuracy as those of a much more expensive TV was made into a reality.
 The future has arrived.

-Good gaming projectors work great with default settings, but if you opt for the BenQ path, then you get the extra brilliance of GameMaestro.
-Without adding lag or any processing-related delays, GameMaestro embodies the next evolution of what used to be the basic game mode.
-First off, GameMaestro features optimization presets for FPS, RPG, and sports games (called SPG Mode).
+Good gaming projectors work great with default settings, but if you opt for the BenQ path, then you get the extra brilliance of BenQ's gaming projectors.
+Without adding lag or any processing-related delays, the projector embodies the next evolution of what used to be the basic game mode.
+First off, the new BenQ gaming projector features optimization presets for FPS, RPG, and sports games (called SPG Mode).
 It then adds Detail Adjustment for smart sharpening and removing nasty aliasing effects, and goes even further with Fast Mode, which strips away obstacles along the data pathway for the lowest possible input lag.

-Quite a lot in fact.
-You can play Cyberpunk 2077 on BenQ gaming projectors as-is, with GameMaestro turned off if you like.
-It’ll be fine.
-Or you can engage FPS Mode, because Cyberpunk 2077 is presented from a first person perspective unless modded.
+You can engage the projector's FPS Mode for playing Cyberpunk 2077 is presented from a first person perspective unless modded.
 However, we think the best way to enjoy it is as an action RPG, and that calls for RPG Mode.
 At the flick of an OSD toggle, RPG Mode goes to work to enhance the video and audio you experience while gaming.
 Basically, the game-happy engineers at BenQ decided that RPGs, with their story and environment-focused approach, are cinematic in nature.
 And therefore RPG Mode aims to boost the cinematic impact of your favorite role playing games.

 This entails BenQ CinematicColor technology kicking in, the same toolset that’s been winning awards as part of the BenQ home cinema projector series.
 Colors appear more vibrant and accurate than in default modes, resulting in much richer-looking environments.
 Audio is also tuned for a full, cinematic soundstage that balances dialogue and music without reducing the impact of effects like gunshots or swords clashing.